pschool-in/curriculum/content/science/air-5.md

 Diseases which are caused by microorganisms and communicated through air are called airborne diseases.
 Air borne disease can be further classified into two.

-  1.Bacterial diseases: Diphtheria, Whooping Cough and Tuberclosis are some of the common airborne diseases caused by bacteria.
+  1. Bacterial diseases: Diphtheria, Whooping Cough and Tuberclosis are some of the common airborne diseases caused by bacteria.
-  2.Viral diseases: Common cold, influenza, measles, mumps and chickenpox are some of the diseases caused by virus.
+  2. Viral diseases: Common cold, influenza, measles, mumps and chickenpox are some of the diseases caused by virus.

 ### Prevention:
-  1.Avoid close contact with people who have active symptoms of disease.
+  1. Avoid close contact with people who have active symptoms of disease.
-  2.Maintain personal hygiene.
+  2. Maintain personal hygiene.
   3. Keep the patient in complete isolation.Cover nose and mouth while sneezing or coughing.
-  4.Avoid touching the face or other people with unwashed hands.
+  4. Avoid touching the face or other people with unwashed hands.
-  5.Wash your hands thoroughly.
+  5. Wash your hands thoroughly.
-  6.Timely vaccination can prevent the diseases.
+  6. Timely vaccination can prevent the diseases.

 ## Find the causative organism. (drag and drop)